Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec: prelim}, we review the algorithms discussed in the paper.
 In Section \ref{sec:BCPG}, we present our theoretical results on the complexity of C-CD as well as the comparison of C-CD with other algorithms.
+In Section \ref{sec: overview of proofs}, we provide an overview of the proof techniques and main steps.
 Section \ref{sec: proof of Main Result} is devoted to the proof of the main result Theorem \ref{thm: lower bound}.
-The main ideas and the outline of the proof will be provided before the formal proof.
 In Section \ref{sec: simulation}, we present some numerical experiments.
+In Section \ref{sec: conclulsion}, we summarize our findings and discuss some future directions.
 The proofs of results other than Theorem \ref{thm: lower bound} are provided in the appendix.